ocadotechnology/newrelic-alerts-configurator/newrelic-sync/README.md

 ```
 What you can set in your configuration:
 - policy name - Name of your alerts policy.
-- incident preference (optional) - Rollup stategy options for your alerts policy.
+- incident preference (optional) - Rollup strategy options for your alerts policy.
 Possible values are:
     - Per policy (default)
     - Per condition
     - Per condition and target